midlantica/LovelyBunchOfCoconuts/content/quotes/Ronald-Reagan/Freedom-one-generation-away-Reagan.md

 ---
-title: "Freedom is never more than one generation away from extinction"
+title: 'Freedom is never more than one generation away from extinction'
 ---

 ## "Freedom is never more than one generation away from extinction."